Distributed Multi-Agent Reinforcement Learning Based on Graph-Induced Local Value Functions: Simulation Results

-The communication graph $\mathcal{G}_{cm}=(\mathcal{V},\mathcal{E}_{cm})$ is still set as $\mathcal{G}_{cm}=\mathcal{G}_{SO}\cup\mathcal{G}_{SO}^\top$.
+The communication graph $\mathcal{G}_C=(\mathcal{V},\mathcal{E}_C)$ is set as $\mathcal{G}_C=\mathcal{G}_L$, implying that each agent can estimate its LVF value without using the local consensus algorithm.
+The learning iteration step is set as $\eta=0.05$.
 Other parameter settings are the same as those in Example \ref{ex 9warehouses}.
-Fig. \ref{fig 100agents} (left) shows the evolutions of the observed values of the global value-function by implementing 4 different algorithms repeatedly for 10 times.
-Observe that when the network is of a large scale, policy evaluation based on the global value-function becomes very unstable due to the high variance of the gradient estimates.
-On the contrary, our distributed algorithms based on observing LVFs are more robust and exhibit significantly lower variances.
+By implementing four different RL algorithms, Fig. \ref{fig comparison} shows the results for $N=20$, $N=40$, and $N=80$, respectively.
+Observe that the convergence time for distributed algorithms remain almost invariant for networks with different scales, whereas the centralized algorithms converge much slower when the network scale is increased.
 Moreover, the two-point oracle always outperforms the one-point oracle in terms of lower variance and faster convergence.
 These observations are consistent with our analysis in Remark \ref{re convergence rate} and Section \ref{sec two-point}.

 \end{example}